akretion/odoo-usability/volume_precision/readme/DESCRIPTION.rst

 - add Volume decimal precision
-- override field definition with it
+- override volume fields definition with it